Zara Aleena: PM accused of government failings over murder

 The Labour leader has said that the family of Zara Aleena believe the government has "blood on their hands".

-Jordan McSweeney, 29, attacked and killed law graduate Zara Aleena in June 2022, nine days after his release on licence from prison.
+Jordan McSweeney, 29, attacked and killed the law graduate in Ilford, east London, in June 2022, nine days after his release on licence from prison.

 He had been wrongly assessed as medium risk by staff, a probation inspectorate report found on Tuesday.